Top

 • The server over-served the intoxicated person when he was obviously intoxicated.

 The key for the proximity defense is the defense proving that the accident or injuries caused by the intoxicated individual cannot be proven to have been a direct result of the over-serving of said individual.
-The proximate defense is effective, as it casts doubt on whether or not the over-intoxication was the cause of the injuries, thus calling into question the liability of the premises for the damages.
+The proximity defense is effective, as it casts doubt on whether or not the over-intoxication was the cause of the injuries, thus calling into question the liability of the premises for the damages.

 If You Believe You May Be Liable for an Accident, Call DeZao Law Today